-THEME 3: Delivering Zero Carbon PFG OUTCOMES SOCIAL VALUE INDICATOR SOCIAL VALUE INITIATIVES We live and work sustainably - 3.1 Deliver additional environmental benefits Environmental Strategy for the contract protecting the environment in the performance of the contract including Waste and Resource Efficiencies in the delivery of the Our children and young people have working towards net zero greenhouse gas emissions.
-Environmental Awareness the best start in life 3.2 Contract specifications that support environmental protection and improvement.
-Initiatives Conducting pre-contract engagement activities with supply chain organisations to develop the most relevant requirements to support environmental protection Developing specifications designed to support environmental protection and improvement throughout delivery of the contract 3.3 Supply chains that minimise carbon footprint and emissions.
-Supply Chain Strategy for Reducing Carbon Footprint and Emissions 3.4 Companies employ low or zero-carbon practices and/or materials.
-Carbon Reduction Strategy for the contract 3.5 Assessing and minimising embodied carbon.
-Strategy for Assessing and Minimising Embodied Carbon
+THEME 3: Delivering Zero Carbon

+PFG OUTCOMES SOCIAL VALUE SOCIAL VALUE INITIATIVES

+INDICATOR

+3.1 Deliver additional Environmental Strategy for the

+environmental benefits contract

+We live and work in the performance of Waste and Resource

+sustainably - the contract including Efficiencies in the delivery of the

+protecting the working towards net contract

+environment zero greenhouse gas Environmental Awareness

+emissions.
+Initiatives

+Our children and 3.2 Contract Supply chain strategy

+young people have specifications that addressing how contract

+the best start in life support environmental specifications will support

+protection and environmental protection and

+improvement. improvement

+3.3 Supply chains that Supply Chain Strategy for

+minimise carbon Reducing Carbon Footprint and

+footprint and emissions.
+Emissions

+3.4 Companies employ Carbon Reduction Strategy for

+low or zero-carbon the contract

+practices and/or

+materials.
+Packaging and waste strategy

+for the contact

+3.5 Assessing and Strategy for Assessing and

+minimising embodied Minimising Embodied Carbon

+carbon.